biobuddies/wellplated/documentation/design.md

 I'm guessing then that AA1, AB2, ..., HC47, HD48 would describe the diagonal.

 Should only one of these be supported?
 Should both be supported?

-## Separate or Together?
-Should `Container` be a single table, with each row relating to its `ContainerType`?
-Type-specific Python code could be implemented using the [Proxy Models](https://docs.djangoproject.com/en/5.1/topics/db/models/#proxy-models).
-Queries selecting every `Container` used in a